Working with a Lawyer (Washington State)

 What Is a Fee Payment Schedule?

-A fee payment schedule is a monthly payment plan that lets you pay a certain amount every month.
-Many lawyers will agree to a fee payment schedule after they have been paid the advance fee deposit.
+A fee payment schedule is a monthly payment plan where you pay a set amount every month.
+Many lawyers will agree to this after the retainer is paid.
 Usually, interest will be charged on the amount owed.
-If you have not arranged a payment plan, you may have to pay the full amount you owe each month.
+Without a payment plan, you will have to pay the full bill by the due date.

 What If I Can’t Afford to Pay the Lawyer?

 Consider taking out a loan, borrowing from friends or family, or using a credit card.
-Or consider hiring a lawyer just for “limited legal services,” discussed in the next section.
+Or consider hiring a lawyer for “limited legal services,” described below.

-If you are low-income and have a certain type of case, you may be eligible for free legal help.
+If you are low-income, you may be eligible for free legal help for certain types of cases.
 See Resources at the end of this memo for more information.

 What Are “Limited Legal Services”?